CodeMaverickVikash/OrganizeSwift/README.md

 # OrganizeSwift
 It's a Task Manager web application!
 This project is designed to help you efficiently manage your tasks with ease.
 Below are the key features of our task management system:

-#### Add task
-Easily add new tasks with important details.
+- **Add task**: Easily add new tasks with important details.
 Keep track of your to-do list and never miss a deadline.
-#### Edit task
-Update task details on-the-fly.
+- **Edit task**: Update task details on-the-fly.
 Modify due dates, descriptions, or any other information to stay organized.
-#### Delete task
-Remove completed or unnecessary tasks effortlessly.
+- **Delete task**: Remove completed or unnecessary tasks effortlessly.
 Streamline your task list and focus on what matters most.
-#### Organize task
-Categorize tasks, set priorities, and organize them into different lists or projects.
+- **Organize task**: Organize tasks into different lists.
 Stay in control of your workflow.

 # What's need to improve in future
 #### Priority
 Assign priority levels to tasks, helping you prioritize and focus on high-importance items first.
 #### Deadline